The Private Equity Review: Austria

 ii Operation of the market

-The detailed structuring of incentive packages is usually driven by the tax treatment of the benefits in the jurisdictions of residence.
+The detailed structuring of incentive packages is usually driven by the tax treatment of the benefits in the jurisdiction of residence.
 For example, management will have a strong interest in ensuring that any gains in relation to interests acquired are taxed as capital gains (and not as employment income).
-In that context, it is important that economic ownership of the incentive interest passes at the time of the grant (which in Austria depends on the management members’ entitlement to dividends (if any), voting rights and transfer restrictions).
+In that context, it is important that economic ownership of the incentive interest passes at the time of the grant (which in Austria depends on the management members' entitlement to dividends (if any), voting rights and transfer restrictions).
 If economic ownership does not pass, the entire exit proceeds may be taxable as employment income.
 Management will typically also have an interest in limiting taxation at the time of the grant.
-Where economic ownership of the benefit concerned passes for arm’s-length consideration (usually management is asked to invest up to one year’s salary), there is no taxation of the grant (for Austrian tax residents).
-If there is no arm’s-length consideration, the grant is taxed as employment income.
-It should be noted that where the investor provides financing to the management, tax authorities may be more inclined to question whether economic ownership has passed for arm’s-length consideration.
-Since the tax treatment of incentive programmes is often somewhat unclear, it is advisable to seek a tax ruling on the related tax issues before deciding on a particular incentive structure.
+Where economic ownership of the benefit concerned passes for arm's-length consideration (usually management is asked to invest up to one year's salary), there is no taxation of the grant (for Austrian tax residents).
+If there is no arm's-length consideration, the grant is taxed as employment income.
+Where the investor provides financing to the management, tax authorities may be more inclined to question whether economic ownership has passed for arm's-length consideration.
+Because the tax treatment of incentive programmes is often somewhat unclear, it is advisable to seek a tax ruling on the related tax issues before deciding on a particular incentive structure.

-Where actual shares are held by management, they are usually pooled (e.g., through a partnership) so that the investor technically only has one co-investor, and restricted.
+Where actual shares are held by management, they are usually pooled (e.g., through a partnership) so that the investor technically only has one co-investor, and they are restricted.
 Such restrictions typically include a drag-along right of the private equity firm upon an exit and compulsory transfer provisions if the employment with the target group terminates.
-The consideration due in the case of a compulsory transfer will typically depend on the reason for termination (‘good’ and ‘bad’ leaver provisions), although structuring has become less aggressive in that regard given recent developments in employment law.
+The consideration due in the case of a compulsory transfer will typically depend on the reason for termination ('good' and 'bad' leaver provisions), although structuring has become less aggressive in that regard given recent developments in employment law.

 Auction processes are relatively common on the Austrian market.
 A standard auction process will typically be organised by an investment bank (or M&A adviser).
 As a first step, the investment bank will propose a shortlist of potential bidders and discuss that shortlist with its client.
 The investment bank will then invite the selected bidders to submit an indicative bid on the basis of an information package (including limited commercial, financial and basic legal information about the target company).
 Following evaluation of the indicative bids, the investment bank will invite the most promising bidders to conduct Phase I due diligence, for a period of about two to six weeks, and to submit a binding bid (usually together with a markup to a sale and purchase agreement circulated in the middle of the Phase I due diligence).
 Following evaluation of the binding bids, the seller will engage in negotiations with two to three bidders, which are then granted access to the Phase II due diligence material and red files (if any).
 The time required for the entire process varies significantly depending on the appetite for the target and the number of bidders involved.
-It can range from as little as two to three months up to six months or more.
+It can range from as little as two to three months up to six months or even more.

 i Acquisition of control and minority interests

-A typical acquisition structure for an Austrian private equity transaction involves a set of holding companies (holdcos) incorporated in Luxembourg, the Netherlands or another tax-favourable jurisdiction, and an Austrian acquisition vehicle (bidco) that enters into the purchase agreement and ultimately acquires the shares.2 The funds will typically try to maximise leverage on the transaction.
+A typical acquisition structure for an Austrian private equity transaction involves a set of holding companies (holdcos) incorporated in Luxembourg, the Netherlands or another tax-favourable jurisdiction, and an Austrian acquisition vehicle (bidco) that enters into the purchase agreement and ultimately acquires the shares.
+The funds will typically try to maximise leverage on the transaction.
 Where junior debt (e.g., mezzanine) is used, senior lenders will often require junior lenders to lend to a level higher in the structure to achieve not only contractual subordination (which is achieved by entering into an intercreditor agreement) but also structural subordination.
 The gap between bank debt and the agreed purchase price is then financed by the fund through a combination of equity and institutional debt.
 The amount of institutional debt that can be deployed is determined by thin-cap rules.
-While the law does not provide any guidance in this respect, debt-to-equity ratios of 3:1 to 4:1 are generally accepted by Austrian tax authorities.3
+While the law does not provide any guidance in this respect, debt-to-equity ratios of 3:1 to 4:1 are generally accepted by Austrian tax authorities.

 On or shortly after completion of the share purchase, the target company is usually asked to accede to the financing documents on an exclusive lender basis (to avoid structural subordination of the financing banks to existing lenders of the target company), and to grant guarantees and security interests securing the acquisition debt as well as refinanced target company debt (if any).
 To the extent such guarantees and security interests secure repayment of the acquisition debt, they are of little commercial value, as they are only valid to the extent: